influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/stdlib/sql/_index.md

   - /flux/v0.x/functions/sql/
 ---

-SQL Flux functions provide tools for working with data in SQL databases such as MySQL and PostgreSQL.
+SQL Flux functions provide tools for working with data in SQL databases such as MySQL, PostgreSQL, and SQLite.
 Import the `sql` package:

 ```js